 Before you discard your old one though, find out what you can do with it to earn some money, help the environment or support a charity.
 Here are the main things you could do with your old handset:

-If you choose to sell it yourself, you could try one of these options:
+If you choose to sell it yourself, you could try one of these options or advertise it locally.

 If you’d rather sell it directly to a company, here are some options:

-Shop around to get the best price for your phone and be sure to check the details.
+Shop around to get the best price for your phone and be sure to check the terms and conditions.

 For example, the initial price shown often assumes the phone’s in perfect condition and has the highest storage capacity.
 So, if your phone doesn’t match up, you’ll get less money for it.